daveningfr/dotfiles/README.md

 ## Special Thanks

-Thanks to [SaneAspect on youtube](https://www.youtube.com/@saneAspect) for giving tutorials on how to rice Hyprland.
-Credits to [pywal-vencord](https://github.com/jhideki/pywal-spicetify) for creating the css file for vencord-discord Shoutout to GPT-5.6 Luna for debugging my rice
+Thanks to [SaneAspect on youtube](https://www.youtube.com/@saneAspect) for giving tutorials on how to rice Hyprland. \n Credits to [pywal-vencord](https://github.com/jhideki/pywal-spicetify) for creating the css file for vencord-discord \n Shoutout to GPT-5.6 Luna for debugging my rice